 Source: Wikipedia Nasugbu Batangas

-High-end resorts, hotels and exclusive residential vacation clubs resides also in Nasugbu.
+High-end resorts, hotels and exclusive residential vacation clubs reside also in Nasugbu.
 Most of these establishments provide accommodations, dining facilities and function halls.
 Water sports amenities are also available.
 Here are some of the resorts in Nasugbu: